haina358/AppointmentBooker/README.md

 Users are prompted to either enter a date to begin adding a booking, <Bookings> to view all current bookings,
 <Openings> to view current openings, <Add> to input availability for a particular date, or <Delete> to delete a
 particular booking.

-# To Run

-1.)
-Clone the repository and `cd` into AppointmentBooker

-2.)
-From terminal/cmd, `java -jar out/artifacts/DateIntervalScheduler_jar/DateIntervalScheduler.jar`